nodemcu/nodemcu-firmware/docs/modules/pwm2.md

 Another reason for watchdog interrupt to occur is due to mixing otherwise not very compatible frequencies when multiple pins are used.
 Desired frequencies when are converted to CPU ticks and then their greatest common divisor is found, are converted to TIMER1 ticks.
 Any of these steps imposes risk of incomatibility.
 For example frequency of 120kHz with period 2 results in period of 333CPU ticks, which if combined with even-resulting frequency like 1Hz with period of 2, will lead to common divisor of 1, which is clearly a non-working setup.

-Both cases best are anlyzed using [pwm.print_setup()](#print_setup) wathcing values of `interruptTimerCPUTicks` and `interruptTimerTicks`.
+Both cases best are anlyzed using [pwm.get_timer_data()](#get_timer_data) wathcing values of `interruptTimerCPUTicks` and `interruptTimerTicks`.
 For `interruptTimerCPUTicks` and CPU80MHz anything below 400 for 12 pins or 250 for 1 pin would be cause for special attention.
 For CPU160MHz these values can drop almost double.

 ## pwm2.setup_pin_hz()
 Assigns PWM frequency expressed as Hz to given pin.